 Education Quizzes is an extremely helpful educational testing resource that provides a wealth of quizzes to choose from for a small monthly fee.
 And these are all online quizzes that are fun for kids who might find regular tests to be boring and tedious, or even stressful.
 These fun quizzes can take the stress out of tests for our kids who need as little anxiety as possible in their lives.

-These online quizzes are not only good for testing but also another great way to review what she’s learned.
+These online quizzes are not only good for testing but also another great way to review what they’ve learned.

 Please note that I receive no financial compensation for mentioning Education Quizzes.
 I mention this as a resource that can be highly useful for many children.